apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 This setting should be used as a last-resort safeguard to prevent unused or stuck connections from consuming resources for an indefinite time.

+This is a bidirectional inactivity timeout.
+It triggers only when no bytes are sent or received for the configured duration.
+Traffic in either direction, including a client sending bytes at intervals shorter than the timeout, keeps the connection alive; it is not an overall request-receive timeout.
+Lowering this value and configuring `pekko.http.server.parsing.max-content-length` reduce exposure but do not bound request duration.
+Use an appropriately configured reverse proxy or application-level entity timeout when a hard receive deadline is required.

 The setting works the same way for server and client connections and it is configurable independently using the following keys:

 ```